mustachemo/camouflage-animal-detection/README.md

 - **Machine Learning Model**: BiRefNet for segmentation and CNN-based models for classification.
 - **Data Processing**: NumPy, OpenCV for video and image processing.
 - **Visualization**: Plotly, integrated with Dash for displaying results, including image overlays and detection boundaries.
+- **Map API**: MapBox https://docs.mapbox.com/help/getting-started/access-tokens/ (note you will need to create an account to generate a token, it is free)

 ## Directory Structure